Lortseam/completeconfig/README.md

 # CompleteConfig
-CompleteConfig is a flexible, all-in-one configuration API for [Fabric](https://fabricmc.net/) mods.
+CompleteConfig is a configuration library for [Fabric](https://fabricmc.net/) mods.
+It aims to be highly flexible in usage and provide all the necessary components for mod configs.

 ## Highlights
-Beside the basic elements of a config library, CompleteConfig offers the following unique features:
-* Simple and well-documented API to start quickly
-* Highly adjustable usage
-* Multi-config support
+* Client and Server support
+* Multiple configs per mod
+* Dynamic config creation
 * Listeners for reacting to config changes
-* User-friendly save format with permanently retained comments
+* User-friendly file format with permanently retained comments
 * Customizable config screen (GUI) generation
 * Automatic Mod Menu integration
 * Fully extensible via extension system